-The aggressive and heterogeneous nature of lung cancer has thwarted efforts to reduce mortality from this cancer through the use of screening.
-The advent of low-dose helical computed tomography (CT) altered the landscape of lung-cancer screening, with studies indicating that low-dose CT detects many tumors at early stages.
-The National Lung Screening Trial (NLST) was conducted to determine whether screening with low-dose CT could reduce mortality from lung cancer.
+The aggressive and heterogeneous nature of lung cancer has thwarted efforts to The members of the writing team (who reduce mortality from this cancer through the use of screening.
+The advent of lowdose helical computed tomography (CT) altered the landscape of lung-cancer screening, with studies indicating that low-dose CT detects many tumors at early stages.
+The National Lung Screening Trial (NLST) was conducted to determine whether Group, Division of Cancer Prevention, screening with low-dose CT could reduce mortality from lung cancer.